-Outlook for 2024 and beyond
+Outlook for 2025 and beyond

-A key focus for 2024 will be the targeted delivery of increased activity associated with regulatory outputs for the second year of RIIO-ED2.
-RIIO-ED2 will be particularly significant for the decarbonisation of transport and domestic heating, and the connection of low-carbon electricity as the business drives towards net zero goals building in innovation whilst maintaining high levels of asset stewardship.
+A key focus for 2025 will be the targeted delivery of increased activity associated with regulatory outputs of next year under RIIO-ED2.
+RIIO-ED2 is particularly significant for the decarbonisation of transport and domestic heating, and the connection of low-carbon electricity as the business drives towards net zero goals building in innovation whilst maintaining high levels of asset stewardship.